JudeQuintana/cloud-infra-lab/README.md

 - Deployed across multiple AZs.
 - Instances can spin up without a NATGW because there's an S3 gateway.
   - This is because Amazon Linux 2023 AMI uses S3 for the yum repo.
+  - If you plan on using NATGWs for the ASG instances when modifying the cloud-init script then set `natgw = true` (on public subnet per Az) and you'll need to add an egress security group rule to the instances security group.
 - It's difficult to test scale-out with no load testing scripts (at the moment) but you can test the scale-in by selecting a desired capacity of 6 and watch the asg terminate unneeded instance capacity down back to 2.
 - Boolean to auto deploy instance refresh using latest launch template version after the launch template user_data or image_id is modified.
   - The config prioritizes availability (launch before terminate) over cost control (terminate before launch).